KatHardy01/Analyzing-Competing-Streaming-Services/README.md

 It is interpreted that the 'Basic' subscription plan is the most popular at 40%, with 'Standard' coming in second at 30.7%, and last with 'Premium' at 29.3%.
 Why is this?
 Well, again, as mentioned above, cost is one of the main factors.

+We asked ourselves how we could help low rated streaming services improve.
+Through our analysis, we determined that most streaming platforms need to offer high quality and engaging content (mostly originals), and more high profile and award winning titles (i.e. _The Godfather_, _Lord of the Rings_, _Marval Saga_, _Avatar_, etc.).
+This helps ensure viewer approval ratings and also a higher IMDB overall score.
+Also catering to various age ranges and genders would be benifical to the streaming service.
+This will help pull a wider range of subscribers than just a select handfull.

 ### Challenges
-Through data analysis and visualization, we were able to see this clearly and determine such.
 Some challenges we faced during this was the amount of data we could pull online and the content avilable.
-We were not able to find any data for Amazon Prime, which was the lowest rated streaming service, so we had to use Netflix which came in second lowest.
+We were not able to find any actual data for Amazon Prime, which was the lowest rated streaming service, so we had to use Netflix which came in second lowest.
 We also wished to analyze HBO more, but there was little free data avilable to us.
+This is why we selected Netflix since we were able to find a CSV file of a section of data from the company.

 ## Conclusion
+Overall, whether we want to acknolge it or not, streaming platforms are the future and they will only continue to grow as technology prospers.
+This can be a good and bad thing in this day and age as the rapid rate of technology evolution changes what the average human knows.
+The downside to all of this is that as the demand increases, so does the cost of the servive and the avibility of titles on each different streaming platform.
+As seen earlier, not every platform has the same titles, which pushes for the need to enroll in several different streaming services.
+Lastly, it's not always that more content equals a higher rating, and that can be seen with Amazon.
+Netflix's issue, however, is most likely do to the crack down on password sharing and constant increased costs overtime.
+Deeper analysis into stock portfolio and quartly profit will need to be evaulated.

 ## Datasets Used:
 - [Amazon Prime Video](https://www.kaggle.com/datasets/octopusteam/full-amazon-prime-dataset)